What is Outreach Yoga?

 Sandy experienced a very young awakening one day in her own back yard.
 But not knowing where to turn or who to talk about it in the 70’s, she explored this intriguing mystery through entheogens as well as other experimentals.
 In her later teens she switched roles and allowed yoga in as a tool to aid in recovery and keep her mind, body, and soul balanced in order to live a healthy, fulfilling life.
 She has been training professionally since 1979 and continues to do so.
 Sandy completed programs of the Yoga 12 Steps of Recovery with Nikki Meyers, Durgalee, Yoga for Recovery and Swami Sitaramananda.
 She is currently the Director of Yoga Teacher Training for Trauma & Recovery and guides the women at the Ontario County Correctional Facility as well as teaches public & private classes at Grounded By Yoga.
 Contact her for her next Trauma or Recovery group.

 All You need to do is complete the form below and wait for your acceptance email (usually within 48 hours).
-Choose your teacher participating in our Outreach program (Wendy, Sandy, Teresa).
+Choose your teacher participating in our Outreach program (Wendy, Sandy, Teresa or Jackie).
 A letter of post incarceration or from your recovery counselor is needed at your first class or scanned to our email.
 (Note: excludes events, workshops, series classes, hot yoga and extended classes) We also have partial scholarships for our yoga and meditation classes for all others experiencing financial strain.